 |Hispanic or Latino||101|

-Pastoral Counseling appeals to people across the globe.
+Americans aren’t the only ones with an interest in Pastoral Counseling.
 About 1.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea